 Kwanzaa in the Classroom

 This week we have been busy learning about Kwanzaa.
-I don’t have one student who celebrates Kwanzaa and I never have, but it is still important that they know about other holidays.
-(And that I teach what is required in Texas and our district!)
+I don’t have one student who celebrates Kwanzaa and I never have, but it is still important that they know about other holidays, cultures, and traditions.

 We started by reading a book about Kwanzaa.
 Books are a fabulous way to introduce a new topic.
 You can read more about why interactive read alouds are so powerful HERE.

-We then talked about the 7 principals with our own candle holder.
+We then talked about the 7 principles with our own candle holder.

 I was very proud of their hard work!